Thalassemias are a group of blood disorders that affect the way the body makes

 are done only in the most severe cases of thalassemia.

-If your child has beta thalassemia, support groups are available to help your family
+If your child has alpha thalassemia, support groups are available to help your